-The Application invoked as a basis of the Court's jurisdiction Article 36, paragraph 2, of the Statute of the Court, as well as Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide, adopted by the United Nations General Assembly on 9 December 1948 (hereinafter "the Genocide Convention").
+The Application invoked as a basis of the Court's jurisdiction Article IX of the Convention on the Prevention and Punishment of the Crime of Genocide, adopted by the United Nations General Assembly on 9 December 1948 (hereinafter "the Genocide Convention"), as well as Article 38, paragraph 5, of the Rules of Court.

 - 2. On 29 April 1999, immediately after filing its Application, the Federal Republic of Yugoslavia also submitted a request for the indication of provisional measures pursuant to Article 73 of the Rules of Court. - 3.
-On the same day, the Federal Republic of Yugoslavia filed Applications instituting proceedings and submitted requests for the indication of provisional measures, in respect of other disputes arising out of the same facts, against the
+On the same day, the Federal Republic of Yugoslavia filed Applications instituting proceedings and submitted requests for the indication of provisional measures, in respect of other disputes arising out of the same facts, against the Kingdom of Belgium, Canada, the Federal Republic of Germany, the Italian

-Kingdom of Belgium, the French Republic, the Federal Republic of Germany, the Italian Republic, the Kingdom of the Netherlands, the Portuguese Republic, the Kingdom of Spain, the United Kingdom of Great Britain and Northern Ireland and the United States of America.
+Republic, the Kingdom of the Netherlands, the Portuguese Republic, the Kingdom of Spain, the United Kingdom of Great Britain and Northern Ireland and the United States of America.